3.3 Data Frame

 #> animal weight

-Using logical vectors to do data frame subsetting is very useful.
+Using logical vectors to do data frame subsetting can come in handy.
 Suppose we want to find the condition of the pig in year 2021.

 is_2021 <- my_data_frame$year == 2021